kckrinke/onetimepad/README.md

 It implements Time-based One-time Passwords (TOTP) like specified in RFC 6238.
 Simply scan the QR code (or enter the setup code manually) and login with the generated 6-digit code.

-This project was created for the purpose of "stock" inclusion within CopperheadOS and can also be found on F-Droid.

 ## Features:
 - Free and Open-Source
 - Requires minimal permissions